 NEW CLUB BUILDING

 Toastmasters clubs are formed every day in a variety of settings.
 They meet at corporations, churches, community centers—even in restaurants.
 Clubs identify themselves in many ways.
 Generally speaking, clubs identified as community clubs are open to anyone.
+However, a community club may opt to include only members who meet certain criteria; in such cases, the community club is considered “closed.”
+For example, advanced clubs require that members are all Advanced Toastmasters.

 New club building is a significant to District 12’s growth.
 The first step involves identifying the need for a startup club.